stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 Typical web-based client-server communication is to have clients initiate all requests to the server.
 This minimizes load on the server as very minimal processing needs to be performed between requests.
 As server technology and hardware performance have increased, more robust paradigms have evolved to cater to rising user expectations.
-To reduce change notification latencies it was imperative to allow server request initiation.
-As servers become aware to external changes they need to be able to push updates to clients without waiting for manual user initiations or for a polling to occur.
+To reduce notification latencies, it was imperative to allow server request initiation.
+Immediately reaction by the server to
+external changes can be set to clients without waiting for manual user initiations or for a polling delay to elapse.

 # Bi-Directional gRPC Streaming using HTTP/2